mprinc/TypeScript-Website/packages/tsconfig-reference/copy/en/options/files.md

 oneline: "Include a set list of files, does not support globs"
 ---

-Specifies an allowlist of files to include in the program.
-An error occurs if any of the files can't be found.
+Specifies an <span class='definition'>allowlist of files to include in the program</span>.
+An error occurs if any of the files <span class='important'>can't be found</span>.

 ```json tsconfig
 {